stub42/pytz/src/README.txt

       and 01:00 happens again (this time 01:00 EST)

 In fact, every instant between 01:00 and 02:00 occurs twice.
-This means that if you try and create a time in the 'US/Eastern' timezone using the standard datetime syntax, there is no way to specify if you meant before of after the end-of-daylight-saving-time transition.
+This means that if you try and create a time in the 'US/Eastern' timezone the standard datetime syntax, there is no way to specify if you meant before of after the end-of-daylight-saving-time transition.
+Using the pytz custom syntax, the best you can do is make an educated guess:

->>> loc_dt = datetime(2002, 10, 27, 1, 30, 00, tzinfo=eastern)
+>>> loc_dt = eastern.localize(datetime(2002, 10, 27, 1, 30, 00))
 >>> loc_dt.strftime(fmt)
 '2002-10-27 01:30:00 EST-0500'